 New-AzureRouteTable -Name 'DirectInternetRouteTable' -Location uswest

-Step 2: Create one or more routes in the route table
+Step 2: Create routes in the table

 Get-AzureRouteTable -Name 'DirectInternetRouteTable' | Set-AzureRoute -RouteName 'Direct Internet Range 0' -AddressPrefix 0.0.0.0/0 -NextHopType Internet